influxdata/docs-v2/content/influxdb/v1.8/write_protocols/line_protocol_reference.md

     parent: Write protocols
 ---

-InfluxDB line protocol is a text based format for writing points to InfluxDB.
+InfluxDB line protocol is a text-based format for writing points to InfluxDB.

 ## Line protocol syntax